 In 2015, during his trip to the Philippines, Pope Francis popularized the image of St. Joseph lying on his side, fast asleep.
 “I like St. Joseph very much.
 He’s a strong man of silence.
 On my desk, I have an image of St. Joseph sleeping.
 Even when he is asleep, he looks after the Church.
 Yes!
 We know that he does that,” Pope Francis said, “So when I have a problem, a difficulty, I write a little note and I put it underneath Sleeping St. Joseph, so that he can dream about it!
 In other words, I tell him: ‘Pray for this problem!’”

-Pope Francis has said that the way Saint Joseph responded to these dreams — by rising and doing as God had asked — shows that he was a man who was willing to do the will of God immediately: “Those precious moments of repose, of resting with the Lord in prayer, are moments we might wish to prolong.
-But like Saint Joseph, once we have heard God’s voice, we must rise from our slumber; we must get up and act.”
+Certainly St. Joseph knows how to rest peacefully with God!
+He rests with trust in God’s divine plan and acts with divine inspiration.
+We can learn from him how to refrain from anxiety in the middle of our busy lives and work hard according to God’s plan, and not run the risk of being busy with things that do not matter much eternally.
+Pope Francis says the way St. Joseph responded to his dreams — by rising and doing as God had asked — shows St. Joseph was a man who was willing to immediately do the will of God.
+“Those precious moments of repose, of resting with the Lord in prayer, are moments we might wish to prolong.
+But like St. Joseph, once we have heard God’s voice, we must rise from our slumber; we must get up and act.”